rbirkaur23/circle_function/README.md

 # circle_function
-Area and perimeter of the circle.
+Calculates Area and perimeter of the circle.